-The “International Food Standard” (IFS) was developed by German and French retailers for auditing agricultural production.
+The “International Featured Standard Food” (IFS Food) was developed by German and French retailers for auditing private label production.
 Since 2005 also Italian trade associations are involved in the joint project.
-The standard is to help to improve food safety and quality of products, enhance consumer protection and confidence and increase costefficiency in the food chain.
+The standard aims to improve food safety and quality of products, enhance consumer protection and confidence and increase cost efficiency in the food chain.

-By now the IFS does not only address private brand (“private label”) suppliers but also is highly esteemed as a food specific quality assurance system, which can be used by all producing food companies.
+By now the IFS does not only address private brand (“private label”) suppliers but is also highly valued as a food specific quality assurance system, which can be used by all producing food companies.

-The summarised requirements of retail trade in the IFS are: Is a producer capable of delivering a safe productin conformity to the specification and in compliance with legislation?
+The summarised requirements of retail trade in the IFS are: Is a producer capable of delivering a safe product in conformity with the specification and in compliance with legislation?

 - creating a basis for assessing all private brand (“private label”) suppliers

 - one common standard with one uniform assessment system